-- authorize a licensed physical therapist with a certificate in APR to provide APR to an animal if certain requirements were met, including that the APR is performed in certain settings and under the supervision of a supervising veterinarian; - authorize an APR assistant to assist with delegated APR tasks if certain conditions were met: - require the Board to create an application form and determine the application process for the APR certificate; - require the Board and the Physical Therapy Board of California, in cooperation, to determine the qualifications necessary for a physical therapist to receive an APR certificate issued by the Board, as provided, and authorize the Board to charge a fee for issuance and renewal of a certificate: - provide that a physical therapist with an APR certificate or an APR assistant is solely liable for any delegated APR tasks provided under a direct order; and, - authorize the Board to discipline a physical therapist with an APR certificate.
+- authorize a licensed physical therapist with a Board issued certificate in APR to provide APR to an animal if certain requirements were met, including that the APR is performed in certain settings and under the supervision of a supervising veterinarian; - authorize an APR assistant working under the direct supervision of a supervised physical therapist to assist with delegated APR tasks if certain conditions were met; - require the Board to create an application form for APR certification and facilities and determine the application process for the APR certificate; - require an APR facility to be registered with the Board and pay a registration fee; - require the Board and the Physical Therapy Board of California, in cooperation, to determine the qualifications necessary for a physical therapist to receive an APR certificate issued by the Board, as provided, and authorize the Board to charge a fee for issuance and renewal of a certificate; - provide that a supervised physical therapist with an APR certificate or an APR assistant is solely liable for any delegated APR tasks and remove any liability of the supervising veterinarian for APR performed by the supervised physical therapist or APR assistant; and - authorize the Board to discipline a supervised physical therapist with an APR certificate.

 At the Board's May 23, 2018 meeting, it was reported that the Board's Executive Committee had adopted an opposed position on AB 3013 and submitted an opposition letter.
-Additionally, it was explained that the bill would have created a significant fiscal impact to the Board and mandated that the Board provide accreditation services, inspections, and license physical rehabilitation premises with no veterinary supervision.
-At the Board's August 29, 2018 meeting, it was reported that AB 3013 had died in committee.
+Additionally, it was explained that the bill would have created a significant fiscal impact to the Board and mandated that the Board provide accreditation services, inspections, and to register APR premises.
+In the California State Assembly Committee on Appropriations analysis of AB 3013, the fiscal impacts of AB 3013 to both the Board and the Physical Therapy Board of California were described as follows: